avivdaum/sysprobe/README.md

 * You may use any Linux method for init scripts, as long as it works :)

 To submit this task, provide a commands file with explanations on how you made the script run as an init script, and the script itself.

-### _Part 2 - Serial Protocols (Choose 1 out of 3)_
-Serial protocols are used to communicate with small hardware devices, such as sensors, microcontrollers, and FPGAs.
-For this part, read a little about one of the three most common protocols - UART, SPI, & I2C.
-For each protocol, there is a different way to simulate it so you can test your code.

-**Task E: UART**

-**Task F: I2C**

-**Task G: SPI**

 ## Deliverables
 - Source code